xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If replace is FALSE, Microsoft Excel clears the check box and
     > applies new categories without replacing any old ones.

-Series    is a number specifying how cells are added to a chart.
+Series&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying how cells are added to a chart.

 |            |              |
 | ---------- | ------------ |